 This course presents a comprehensive investigation of transition metal complexes.
 Topics include: atomic structure, periodicity, and bonding theories of d-block metals; spectra and magnetism as they relate to electronic structure; and reactions, kinetics, and mechanisms of coordination compounds.
 Examples from organometallic, solid state, and bioinorganic chemistry are used.
 Additional topics include nuclear chemistry and photovoltaic semiconductors.
 Students engage in scientific communication via projects such as formal writing or a podcast that serves as outreach to general audiences.

 A semester-long study of topics in Chemistry.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 A semester-long study of topics in Chemistry.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 An in-depth study of topics selected for their interest and relevance to modern Chemistry.
 Topics may be chosen from the areas of analytical, physical, inorganic, organic, biological, polymer chemistry, computational chemistry, or history and philosophy of chemistry.
 Taught in a seminar format.